 John Scott.
 Trade deadline move didn't pan out.

 Mats Zuccarello.
-Diminutive winger doesn't want two-way deal, could opt to play in Europe or Russia.
+Diminutive winger doesn't want two-way deal.
+Could opt to play in Europe or Russia.

 On the cusp?

-Defensemen Tim Erixon, who played 18 games for the Blueshirts and the remainder in the AHL, should get a long look in training camp.
+Defenseman Tim Erixon, who played 18 games for the Blueshirts and the remainder in the AHL, should get a long look in training camp.
 So will J.T.
 Miller, last year's No. 1 draft pick; Christian Thomas, 34 goals, 67 points in 55 games with Oshawa, and Michael St. Croix, 45-60-105 in the regular season, a 7-12-19 playoff and a WHL championship with the Edmonton Oil Kings.